Stacked glass payment cards with a game controller, pixel gem token, and arcade joystick

 Scenario 3: Dmitri, Play-to-Earn Grinder in Istanbul ($2,000/month)

 Dmitri earns $800-$1,200/month from play-to-earn games on the Movement chain.
 He supplements this with freelance graphic design ($1,500/month).
-He wants his card cashback in MOVE to compound his P2E earnings.
+No card pays MOVE cashback, so he runs Bitget for the highest net BGB cashback and converts a portion to MOVE manually.

 Setup: